How to Sing Long Notes

 How to sing long notes: contents.

-In this explanation I will give you tips on how to sing long notes without pressing them.
+this explanation I will give you tips on how to sing long notes without feeling pressure on your voice.
 I will give you a technical and a musical path.
 Both paths reinforce each other.

 What’s so hard about singing longer notes?